What parents need to know

 Is it any good?

-History has never been as enticing as when it’s told through the eyes of someone kids can relate to, and the young heroes and heroines of Liberty’s Kids are just right for the job.
+History has never been as enticing as when it’s told through the eyes of someone kids can relate to, and the young heroes in this series are just right for the job.
 The diversity that exists among them and the people they meet -- including their friend Moses (D. Kevin Williams), a self-emancipated slave -- reflects the unique multicultural appearance of America at its inception.

 Families can talk about...

-Families can talk about how the show presents historical events.
+Families can talk about how Liberty's Kids presents historical events.
 Do you think the stories adhere to facts?
 Did you notice any discrepancies between your knowledge of the events and what's in the show?
 What attempts does the show make to incorporate America’s diverse heritage?

 Tweens: Does this show change how you feel about American history?
 How is our view of history skewed by the media through which we receive the information?
 What time periods in history most interest you?
 Why?